Kkathyf/CS348-Group-Project/README.md

 4. Type `test-sample.sql`.
 This will show the output for the 5 functionalities we have so far.

 # Instruction on User Interface
+Type `python3 main.py` in back-end.
 Type `npm start` in front-end to start.
-The program currently has a search bar and filters.
+The program currently supports the search feature.

 # Members
 Claire Sheng